 Activities that boost mental health for independent living San Antonio seniors

 There are plenty of things that seniors can do to maintain their mental health.
 This includes playing games, getting a pet, learning something new, turning to technology to stay in touch, staying active and socializing.
-Socializing involves calling on friends, meeting with your family and socializing at social centres.
+Socializing involves calling on friends, meeting with your family and socializing at social centers.

 Research has shown that gaming may be able to treat mental illnesses like depression and anxiety.
 Puzzle games, for instance, have been proved to reduce symptoms of these two mental conditions.
-Video games too are being used to treat a number of mental illnesses.
+Video games too are being used to treat some mental illnesses.
 Video gaming is known to have a positive effect on our memory.
 Seniors may be less interested in video games, but studies have shown that those who play these games improve their mental health.
 This is because they help them engage in stimulating activities and learning new things.
-By engaging in brain stimulating activities, they are less likely to develop conditions such as dementia.
+By engaging in brain-stimulating activities, they are less likely to develop conditions such as dementia.
 Researchers have also found that gaming increases brain matter and that those who play video games show better cognitive functioning than those who do not play.

 Getting a pet